torrejonv/teranode/docs/architecture/architecture.md

 ![Legacy_Bitcoin_Block.png](img%2FLegacy_Bitcoin_Block.png)

-Note how the Bitcoin block contains all transactions (including ALL transaction data) for each transaction it contains.
-This can only scale up to a certain point before the block size becomes too large to be practical.
+Note how the Bitcoin block contains all transactions (including ALL transaction data) for each transaction it contains, not just the transaction Id.
+This means that the block size would be very large if many transactions were included.
+At scale, this is not practical, as the block size would be too large to propagate across the network in a timely manner.

 Additionally, this is very inefficient.
 The receiving nodes will be idle for periods of approx 10 mins, and then receive a large amount of data to be validated in one go.
 This is a poor use of resources, and cannot scale to the levels required for a global payment system.